Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 ```bash
 flatpak install <remote> <application-id>
 ```
-- You can run the applications using the desktop entry (icon) from the application menu, or you can run it manually through:-
+- You can run the applications using the desktop entry (icon) from the Application menu, or you can run it manually through:-

 ```bash
 flatpak run <application-id>